Jay Heiler: 2018 Arizona Senate race

 In October 2017, Heiler said he was considering running in the Arizona Republican primary for U.S. Senate against incumbent Jeff Flake after Flake's criticism of President Donald Trump. "'The president’s agenda is one which I wholeheartedly endorse,' Mr. Heiler said.
 'I have not seen the president advance anything which I don’t think is in the best interest of the country.'"

 Controversies

 Statements on Homosexuals

-In 2012 during Heiler's confirmation to the Arizona Board of Regents, Democrats were troubled by homophobic statements Heiler had made in the past.
-In an editorial for The State Press at ASU, Heiler wrote: It is my impression that by `coming out of the closet,' as their emergence has come to be called, homosexuals hope to make the rest of us less uncomfortable about their aberration-and despite one's feelings about it, it is most definitely an aberration.
+In 2012 during Heiler's confirmation to the Arizona Board of Regents, Democrats were troubled by statements Heiler had made in the past.
+In an editorial for The State Press at ASU, Heiler wrote: It is my impression that by 'coming out of the closet,' as their emergence has come to be called, homosexuals hope to make the rest of us less uncomfortable about their aberration-and despite one's feelings about it, it is most definitely an aberration.

 Supportive Republicans noted the comments were made many years ago and Heiler ought to be judged by his current position on gays.
 Heiler said that his position has changed and that all Arizonans "ought to live in harmony together."